TyPE333/RAG-Bench/README.md

 - Evaluate retrievers (currently: BM25) on a fixed query set and document store.
 - Compute standard retrieval metrics: Precision@K, Recall@K, and NDCG@K.
-- Determine if each retriever meets predefined performance thresholds.
+- Determine if each retriever or reranked pipeline meets configurable performance thresholds.
-- Enable modular extension with rerankers, hybrid retrievers, and future QA scoring.
+- Support modular extension to dense retrievers, hybrid methods, and LLM-grounded scoring.
-- Visualize retrieval behavior and failure cases through an interactive dashboard (Phase 2).
+- Visualize query-level behavior and retrieval quality via a Streamlit dashboard.

 ---